Student Leadership

 -

-They also have a second role as our Quality Assurance – Quality Improvement Officer.
-This role is our programmatic excellence building.
-As Quality Assurance they work to draft protocol to guide us.
-This includes reviews of journal articles and works to constantly improve them to match best practice.
-In their Quality Improvement role, they are reviewing Patient Care Reports to make sure that our practice matches protocol and was appropriate for the situation.
-This position unlike any other really looks deep into the medical field’s administrative backbone with the guidance of their coach.
+They also have a second role as the program’s Quality Assurance – Quality Improvement Officer.
+This role is designed for programmatic excellence building.
+As Quality Assurance, this individual works to draft protocol to guide the program’s trainers and coaches.
+This includes reviews of journal articles and working to consistently improve protocols to match best practice.
+In their Quality Improvement role, they are reviewing Patient Care Reports to ensure that the program’s practice matches protocol and is appropriate for the given situation.
+This position, unlike any other, looks deep into the medical field’s administrative backbone as every detail must be closely examined and improved on.

 -